Hun Hunshi Hunshilal: Plot

-In the kingdom of Khojpuri, King Bhadrabhoop II (Mohan Gokhale), is annoyed by mosquitoes (representative of middle and lower class).
+In the kingdom of Khojpuri, King Bhadrabhoop, is annoyed by mosquitoes (representative of middle and lower class).

 In a small village, Doongri, Hunshi is born to a doctor.
-After growing up, he adopts more respectable moniker, Hunshilal (Dilip Joshi).
+After growing up, he adopts more respectable moniker, Hunshilal.
 Hunshilal moves to Khojpuri to work at Queen's Lab, a laboratory which aims to eradicate mosquitoes problem once and for all.
-At the lab, Hunshilal falls in love with the fellow scientist, Parveen (Renuka Shahane).
+At the lab, Hunshilal falls in love with the fellow scientist, Parveen.